maitrix-org/llm-reasoners/autorace/README.md

 export OPENAI_API_KEY=YOUR_OWN_OPEN_AI_KEY
 ```

-Or you can input it to terminal when running `autorace.py`
+Or you can input it to the terminal when running `autorace.py`

 ## Reproduce the Evaluation Accuracy Results in Paper (Table 1)

-The files under `data/gpt3` is the reasoning_chain with human labels. `human label = false` means human annotator believe the reasoning chain is flawed.
+The files under `data/eval_model` is the reasoning_chain with human labels. `human label = false` means the human annotator believes the reasoning chain is flawed.

 ```
 python autorace.py --reproduce_tab1